On Art and Resistance:

 Keynote by Mieke Bal and Roundtable

 16:15h March 8, 2024

 Courtesy a/political - Estudio Santiago Sierra.

 Nadia Radwan is an art historian specialized in visual arts in the Middle East.
-She is assistant professor of World Art History at the University of Bern, Switzerland.
-Her research focuses on Middle Eastern art and architecture (19th-20thcentury), non-western modernisms, curatorial processes and the global museum.
-Radwan is one of the founders of Manazir: Swiss Platform for the Study of Visual Arts, Architecture and Heritage in the MENA Region.
-She authored articles about modern Arab art and architecture and has contributed to several exhibition catalogues.
-Her PhD entitled Les modernes d’Egypte (The Moderns of Egypt) was published in 2017 (Peter Lang) and she is currently working on her second book about concealed visibilities and the politics of abstraction in the Middle East.
+She was Assistant Professor of World Art History at the University of Bern until 2023.
+Her research focuses on Middle Eastern art and architecture (19th-20th centuries), non-Western modernisms, curatorial processes and the global museum.
+Radwan is one of the founders of Manazir, a Swiss platform for the study of visual arts, architecture and heritage in the MENA region.
+She is currently working on her second book on hidden visibilities and the politics of abstraction in the Middle East.